Richard Krajicek

-Richard Peter Stanislav Krajicek (Krajíček; born 6 December 1971) is a Dutch former professional tennis player.
-In 1996, he won the men's singles title at Wimbledon, and remains the only Dutch male player to have won a major singles title.
-In the quarterfinals of that tournament, he delivered Pete Sampras's only defeat at Wimbledon between 1993 and 2000.
-Krajicek reached a career-high singles ranking of world No. 4 in March 1999.
-Since 2004, he has been the tournament director of the ABN AMRO World Tennis Tournament in Rotterdam.
+Richard Peter Stanislav Krajicek (Krajíček; born 6 December 1971) is a Dutch former professional tennis player and tournament director.
+Krajicek won 17 singles titles during his career, including the 1996 Wimbledon Championships, becoming the first (and only) Dutchman to win a major singles title.
+He reached a career high world No. 4 ranking in men's singles by the Association of Tennis Professionals (ATP) in March 1999.
+Retiring from the sport in 2003, Krajicek has been the tournament director of the Rotterdam Open since 2004.
 He is also the author of various sports books.